Mimin-Akamora

 Mahusha

-At the western edge of Wish’s End is a vast stone bridge, mossy and overgrown, tended by the Mahusha, an order of Miminians sworn to protect the amethyst cathedral of Insitu and to ensure that no outsider come seeking the dead winged serpent, Liki-Akamora.
-Their oath binds them to keep the fallen dragon king dead for eternity, for fear that his influence might return to the world.
+At the western edge of Wish’s End is a vast stone bridge, mossy and overgrown, tended by the Mahusha, an order of Miminians sworn to protect the amethyst cathedral of Insitu and to ensure that no outsiders come seeking the dead winged serpent, Liki-Akamora.
+Their oath binds them to keep the fallen serpent king dead for eternity, for fear that his influence might return to the world.

-Despite this duty, the Mahusha are largely a peaceful cult, more widely recognized as the keepers of the only crossing west of Goblin Country.
+Despite this duty, the Mahusha are largely a peaceful cult, more widely recognized as the keepers of the only crossing west of the goblin moors.
 However, tensions have begun to rise between the Mahusha and Patterwally.
 Whispers spread that the tyrannical winged serpent has begun to appear in people’s dreams, and the Mahusha are convinced that the Mimsy, as personifications of dreams themselves, are somehow to blame.
 There are growing rumors that the Mahusha have sent spies into Patterwally, hoping to uncover the truth behind these disturbing visions.

 Wishes End

 A great chasm splits Minin-Akamora.
-It was here that the dragon king, Liki-Akamora, slew the Arch-Fey Wishdrake Kalt, leader of the Wishdrakes, who had sought to fulfill a wish rightfully earned by a mortal—to unmake the winged serpent tyrant himself.
+It was here that the serpent king, Liki-Akamora, slew the Archfey Wishdrake Kalt, leader of the Wishdrakes, Kalt had sought to fulfill a wish rightfully earned by a mortal.
+They had asked that the winged serpent tyrant be unmade.
+But Liki-Akamora was no ordinary being.
+Too powerful to be slain in an instant, the winged serpent's very existence defied destruction.

-the Liki’Akamora pursued Kalt, as the wishdrake rewrote existence around them tearing through realms.
-At last, the final blow fell before the wish could be compleyely granted, and with it, something irrevocable shattered.
-The Book of Fate, which binds all that was, is, and will be, suffered a tear—an unnatural wound that the world itself recoiled from.
-The land cracked, rupturing apart, and when the dust settled, nothing remained but the Rift of Amethyst, a gaping void splitting the realm in two.
+through realms.
+At last, the final blow fell before the wish could be completely granted, and with it, something irrevocable shattered.
+The Book of Fate, which binds all that was, is, and will be, suffered a tear that the world itself recoiled from.
+The land cracked, and when the dust settled, nothing remained but the rift of amethyst, a gaping void splitting the realm in two.

 Kalt, dead in Akamora’s screaming fangs.
 This moment marked the true beginning of Liki-Akamora’s unchecked reign of destruction.
-No longer satisfied with ruling, he sought to punish those who tried to wish him undone.
-Sparing no one from his wrath.
-In a first act of vengeance, he declared the Wishdrakes an affront to his dominion, and hunted them to extinction.
-To this day, none remain, leaving behind only their legacy, save for the wound their leader, Kalt, left behind—Wish’s End.
+No longer satisfied with ruling, he sought to punish those who tried to wish him undone, sparing no one from his wrath.
+In a first act of vengeance he declared the Wishdrakes an affront to his dominion, and hunted them to extinction.
+To this day, all that remains of the wishdrakes is the wound their leader left behind: Wish's End.

 Blacksand dunes

-Beneath the dunes goblin hives have carved out sprawling underground colonies.
-Their territory reaches all along the dunes coast, which earns the region the nickname “Goblin Country”.
-Their tunnels provide them shelter, and the empty sands above ensures that few outsiders wander near—except for the unlucky.
+The Blacksand Dunes stretch across the east toward the coast, a vast expanse of lifeless dust and sand.
+When the ancient Goblins fled the wrath of Liki-Akamora they burrowed below.
+As the the winged serpent pursued them he destroyed the soil, deeper and deeper. formed from the fine black dust of the bedrock that remained.
+Today, beneath the dunes goblin hives have carved out sprawling underground colonies with a fear of the sky they don't completely understand.
+Their territory reaches all along the dunes, which earns the region the nickname “the goblin moors”.
+Their tunnels provide them shelter, and the empty sands above ensures that few outsiders wander near.
 Many goblins here have turned to raiding, preying on those who stray too far from safety.
-Their camouflaged pits and ambush traps make the Black Sand Dunes a dangerous place for outsiders to travel.
+Their camouflaged pits and ambush traps make the Blacksand Dunes a dangerous place for outsiders to travel.

 Trapjaw Keys

-The hunger of the Forgon is a relentless need that no amount of food can ever satisfy.
+The northern coastline of Mimin-Akamora is known as the Trapjaw Keys, an archipelago treated as exile for the lost forgon of Dorroan Zog Dagon: those who have succumbed to their hunger and turned to hunting goblins to satisfy their insatiable starvation.
+The hunger of the forgon is a relentless need that no amount of food can ever satisfy.
 The more they consume, the larger and more monstrous they become.
-Eventually, they can no longer stand upright, their sheer immensity forcing them to crawl on their stomachs, their thoughts reduced to nothing but hunger.
+Eventually, they can no longer stand upright, and their sheer immensity forces them to crawl on their stomachs.
 In time, they become too slow to hunt, their bodies too vast to sustain, and they starve to death.
 To the citizens of Dorroan Zog Dagon, the Trapjaw Keys are a graveyard.
-A final destination for those who fail to resist the hunger, a place where their kind can exist without endangering the rest of their people.
-Though tragic, this tradition has ensured the survival of their culture, as long as Dorroan Zog Dagon exists, the Trapjaw Keys has to also.
+The final destination for those who fail to resist the hunger, and a place where their kind can exist without endangering the rest of their people.
+Though tragic, this tradition has ensured the survival of their culture.
+As long as Dorroan Zog Dagon exists, the Trapjaw Keys must also.

 Kagkalla Hive

-Kagkalla is so large that its different tunnels are said to be ruled by different kings, each staking their claim of the entire hive, but none truly reigning over the whole.
-Goblins' mischievous nature leave little loyalty to be had either way.
-One of the Most unique quirks of Kagkalla’s goblins is a deeply ingrained superstition: an overwhelming fear of precious stones, especially those of purple hue.
-An amethyst is enough to send even a warrior into a blind panic, fleeing in terror.
+The Kagkalla Hive is the largest goblin metropolis in Mimin-Akamora, a vast underground sprawl of tunnels and caverns stretching out in the Sunless Sea below the surface of Crudilex.
+The tunnels of Kagkalla extend far deeper than those of other goblin colonies.
+Even as more and more goblins spawn, there always seems to be room.
+Kagkalla is so large that its different tunnels are said to be ruled by different kings, each claiming to control the entire hive, but none truly reigning over the whole.
+Goblins' mischievous nature leaves little loyalty to be had either way.
+One of the most unique quirks of Kagkalla’s goblins is a deeply ingrained superstition: an overwhelming fear of precious stones, especially those of purple hue.
+A simple amethyst is enough to send even a seasoned warrior into a blind panic, fleeing in terror.
+The vast purple crystal that makes up the canyon of Wish’s End keeps the majority of their kin hidden in the goblin moors.

 Kaltogramak